Azure/iot-identity-service/docs/develop-an-agent.md

 ### Configuration for Provisioning

-For demonstration purposes we <u>m</u>anually <u>p</u>rovision the device with a connection string.
+For demonstration purposes, we <u>m</u>anually <u>p</u>rovision the device with a connection string.
 However, the Identity Service can be configured to use any of the following methods.
 1. manually using a connection string
 1. manually using X.509 certificates
 1. via DPS using X.509 certificates (self-signed or CA-signed)
-1. via DPS using TPS attestation
+1. via DPS using TPM attestation

 We'll use the `config mp` convenience command: